Children of Paradise: Production

 The set builders were short of supplies and the camera crew's film stock was rationed.
 The financing, originally a French-Italian production, collapsed a few weeks after production began in Nice, due to the Allied conquest of Sicily in August 1943.
 Around this time, the Nazis forbade the producer, André Paulvé, from working on the film because of his remote Jewish ancestry, and the production had to be suspended for three months.
 The French film company Pathé took over production, whose cost was escalating wildly.
 The quarter-mile long main set, the "Boulevard du Temple", was severely damaged by a storm and had to be rebuilt.
 By the time shooting resumed in Paris in early spring of 1944, the director of photography, Roger Hubert, had been assigned to another production and Philippe Agostini, who replaced him, had to analyse all the reels in order to match the lighting of the non-sequential shot list; all the while, electricity in the Paris Studios was intermittent.

 The movie also marks the first artistic collaboration between Carné and the French painter and costume designer Mayo, one that would continue over several films (Les Portes de la Nuit (1946), La Fleur de l'Age (1947), Juliette ou la Clef des Songes, Thérèse Raquin (1953), Les Tricheurs (1958)).
-This friend of Prévert started his work on the project very early on in order to immerse himself fully in the script and the characters.
+This friend of Prévert started his work on the project very early in order to immerse himself fully in the script and the characters.
 The materials, provided by Jeanne Lanvin, allowed work on the costumes to be done in very favourable conditions given the difficult period of the French occupation.

 Production was delayed again after the Allies landed in Normandy, perhaps intentionally stalled so that it would only be completed after the French liberation.
 When Paris was liberated in August 1944, the actor Robert Le Vigan, cast in the role of informer-thief Jéricho, was sentenced to death by the Resistance for collaborating with the Nazis, and had to flee, along with author Céline, to Sigmaringen.
 He was replaced at a moment's notice by Pierre Renoir, older brother of French filmmaker Jean Renoir and son of the famous painter, and most of the scenes had to be redone.
 Le Vigan was tried and convicted as a Nazi collaborator in 1946.
 One scene featuring Le Vigan survives in the middle of the second part, when Jericho snitches to Nathalie.
 Carné and Prévert had hidden some of the key reels of film from the occupying forces, hoping that the liberation of Paris would have occurred when the film was ready for release.